Updated: June 9, 2022.

 Although a very difficult situation overall, one of the issues faced during the Las Vegas concert mass shooting in October of 2017 was the lack of mass notification to quickly inform all patrons of what to do or where to go.
 In a situation where every second counts, many patrons did not even realize what was going on up to a few minutes after the performance was shut down.
 Of course, this is an extreme example of a security breach that no one is claiming a fail-proof response to.
 However, it has become increasingly necessary to craft quick responses and mass emergency notifications to patrons through PA (public address) systems and visual screens if available.

-This can be in the form of an Audio Response Loop (provided to Front of House sound tech) that would be played over the PA of your event and/or visual screens in a case of evacuation.
-This mass notification could include instructions that may read: “Emergency Evacuation.
+This can be in the form of an Audio Response Loop (provided to all Front of House sound techs) that would be played over all PA systems of your event and visual screens in a case of evacuation.
+This mass notification could include instructions that may say/read: “Emergency Evacuation.
 Please make your way to the nearest safe exit and take shelter if necessary.
 This is not a drill.”

 Event organizers should strive to produce enjoyable, vibrant events and keep patrons safe.
 Please drop us a line with any security tips you may have for the future of event security.